 Walking the path becomes more meaningful when it is shared with others.
 If you have family or friends who are open to Buddhism, then certainly share the teachings with them and invite them to our Sunday Practice & Talk meetings.
 If you have young children, you can participate in our innovative Buddhist Family Practice where the whole family can learn about awareness, balance, and compassion.
 As a result, they will feel more connected with the world, and to be more emotionally secure through mindfulness practice and solid values.
 Visit our Home page here for our Upcoming Events and directions or our Buddhist Family Practice here to learn more about this program.

-Eighth Step: Give.
+SEVENth Step: Give.

 Walking the Path: Completing the Growth Track

-Walking the Buddhist path through our Growth Track is a journey that does not end at the Eighth Step.
+Walking the Buddhist path through our Growth Track is a journey that does not end at the Seventh Step.
 It is a continuous process of discovery, connection, and re-engagement that offers a lifetime of insights and personal meaning.
 It is important to accept that it takes time to spiritually grow, transform, and awaken.
 We all have entangling habit energies and deeply negative personal karma to deal with.
 Therefore, you should strive to be patient and persistent with your spiritual development.
 Let us remember the Buddha, who after seven long years, finally receive the enlightenment experience under the Bodhi tree, and even then, for decades later, he continued to practice everyday.